artikblue/artikblue.github.io/_posts/2020/2020-05-01-madrid-realestate-analysis.md

 data:  data.matrix(group1["price"])
 W = 0.97499, p-value < 2.2e-16
 ~~~
-So we can see that we don't have a normal distribution
+So we can see that we don't have a normal distribution in terms of the price eventhough there is more "normality" here than in the general group.

 ![basicpairs](https://artikblue.github.io/images/blog/madrid_renting/group1pairs.png)
+It is very interesting to note here that as we move to this general group (let's say the avg property for the avg family) we can appreciate how in here price and surface do really correlate somehow.

 ![basicpairs](https://artikblue.github.io/images/blog/madrid_renting/group1regression.png)